This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Mount Seymour is located about 15 kilometres from downtown Vancouver on the North Shore.
 It has ample parking, but for those of us car-less, it is still easily accessible.
 From Vancouver take the SeaBus over to Lonsdale Quay and walk through the market to Bean Around the World.
 From here you can get a shuttle bus direct to Mount Seymour.
 It is $8 one-way.
 Visit this website for shuttle bus information.

 It takes about 45 minutes to reach the top, but once you arrive there is plenty to do.
-Of course there is the skiing and snowboarding.
-Mount Seymour also has a few different snow shoe trails, which seemed to be the activity of the day.
+Of course, there is skiing and snowboarding.
+Mount Seymour also has a few different snowshoe trails, which seemed to be the activity of the day.
 We went for a walk to check out the two tobogganing parks: one was for smaller children whilst the other had the bigger thrill.

 Then there was tubing.
 It costs $20 for two hours, but as we were there at the end of the day (the tube park closes at 4:00 pm) we just paid $10 for an hour of fun.
 Once we were given our instructions we were on our way.
 There are four lanes, some offering more lead than others.
 I have never quite done anything like it before.
 You lie on the tube face first and slide down super-fast, using your shoes as brakes.